Amazon Is Banning People For Making Too Many Returns - Slashdot

 But if you bought the same thing every month, returned it, then bought it again - In effect "renting" it for free, then you might get banned - Even though you're doing four times fewer returns than the first example.

-Their systems are looking for people that ar
+Their systems are looking for people that are 'abusing the system,' and that's a lot harder to write into a clear policy.

 So 'Free Returns' means 'Infinite number if Free Returns'?